YuxiangLiu-lyx/BlueBike/README.md

 #### Public Transit Network

 - **Source**: Official GTFS data for the MBTA network.
 The most up-to-date files are now version-controlled and can be found on the MBTA's official GitHub-style archive: https://cdn.mbta.com/archive/archived_feeds.txt
-- **Methodology**: We will parse these files to extract the precise latitude and longitude of all subway and bus stops.
+- **Methodology**: We will parse these files to extract the precise latitude and longitude of all subway and bus stops, which are critical drivers of bike trips.

 #### Urban Infrastructure & Points-of-Interest (POIs)

-- **Source**: OpenStreetMap (OSM), the leading open-source global map database.
-Data will be accessed via the OSMnx library.
-Link: https://osmnx.readthedocs.io/en/stable/
+- **Source**: This kind of data can be accessed via the OSMnx library: https://osmnx.readthedocs.io/en/stable/
-- **Methodology**: Using the Python library OSMnx, we will programmatically download data on the locations of key POIs (e.g., restaurants, offices, universities, parks) and the city's bike lane network.
+- **Methodology**: We will use the Python library OSMnx to programmatically get data on the locations of key POIs (e.g., restaurants, offices, universities, parks).

 #### Demographic Data

 - **Source**: The U.S. Census Bureau's public data portal: https://data.census.gov/
 - **Methodology**: We will acquire population density and potentially other demographic data at the census tract level.
 This will allow us to correlate potential bike demand with the characteristics of the people living and working in each area.

 ## 4. Modeling Approach